 Avalanche radar Holmbuktura, Norway

 Norway is characterized by hundreds of fjords along its coastline and mountain ranges with peaks above 2000 m above sea level.
 The steep fjord slopes are prone to natural hazards, particularly avalanches during winter.
 Many communities are located at the sea-side and heavily depend on roads along the shore for transport of people, goods and services.
 Holmbuktura is located in Northern Norway about 1h by road from Tromsø.
 The access road to the villages leads through a notoriously avalanche-prone area and road closures are necessary several times every winter.
-Statens vegvesen, the Norwegian Public Road Administration, provides avalanche danger assessments and acts as advisor to the local authorities in terms of preventative road closure and their reopening.
-Road closure periods should be minimized and isolation of the already remote villages should be avoided whenever possible.
-However, the road must be safe for passage at all times – a difficult task for the decision makers.
+Statens vegvesen, the Norwegian Public Road Administration, provides avalanche danger assessments and advises the local authorities on the measures to be taken, such as road closures.
+The implementation of automatic avalanche detection at Holmbuktura aims to gain further information for assessing the avalanche situation and to automatically close the road in case of an event.

 Avalanche detection examples

 During the night of 5 December 2017, the avalanche radar in Holmbuktura (Tromsø, Norwegen) detected six avalanches of which one reached as far as the road covering it with 1.5 m of snow.
 Our avalanche detection system correctly identified all avalanches and marked their tracks in the online map.
 All events were recorded by a PTZ (Pan-Tilt-Zoom) and a thermal imaging camera.
-The furthest away avalanche broke off at a distance of 3.5 km.
 The largest avalanche (video below) took 45 s from detection to the road.
-Despite the location of Holmbuktura north of the polar circle, the avalanche is visible even at 5:30 AM in the morning due to the full moon.
 The thermal images show that the avalanche is warmer than its surrounding.
 This is due to two reasons: on one hand the fact that motion produces heat and on the other the avalanche brings snow from deeper, warmer layers to the surface.